cyrusbehr/tensorrt-cpp-api/README.md

 -0.0548096 -0.0994873 0.176514 0.161377 0.226807 0.215942 -0.296143 -0.0601807 0.240112 -0.18457 ...
 ```

+### Sample Usage
+Wondering how to integrate this library into your project?
+Or perhaps how to read the outputs to extract meaningful information?
+If so, check out my newest project, [YOLOv8-TensorRT-CPP](https://github.com/cyrusbehr/YOLOv8-TensorRT-CPP), which demonstrates how to use the TensorRT C++ API to run YoloV8 inference.
+It makes use of this project in the backend!

 ### Understanding the code
 - The bulk of the implementation is in `src/engine.cpp`.
 I have written lots of comments all throughout the code which should make it easy to understand what is going on.
 - You can also check out my [deep-dive video](https://youtu.be/Z0n5aLmcRHQ) in which I explain every line of code.